Flex-project-team/ComBS/README.md

 ### Technologies and Technical Challenges

-This app will be built primarily using React Native and vanilla JavaScript.
-In addition to `package.json`, there will be the following scripts:
+This app will be built using React Native and vanilla JavaScript.
+React Native will also be used for the styling.

 The technical challenges of this project will be: